APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The student speaking in this live stream has had an encounter with the Daily Bruin before, in [bla](##fig:feb-8-rally) she led a small rally and had an encounter with a Daily Bruin reporter (see *Months Prior to Protest Events*).
+The student speaking in this live stream been quoted by the Daily Bruin before, in [bla](##fig:feb-8-rally) when leading a small rally she was promoting hatespeech (see *Months Prior to Protest Events*).
 Condemning her language publically would raise more awareness about UC Divest and SJP's extreme rhetoric.

 Hillel's student president Bella Brannon stated in a Daily Bruin article dated November 19th that, “while she appreciates that the administration has made statements in support of Jewish students, she feels there is more that it could do.